effectai/engine/website/content/news/solana-announcement.md

 published: true
 ---

-## EFFECT Solana Migration

-The Effect AI ecosystem recently made a bold move: we chose Solana as our new home, to build the next generation platform for decentralized intelligence.
+## The Effect AI ecosystem recently made a bold move: we chose Solana as our new home, to build the next generation platform for decentralized intelligence.

 As part of this transition, a new token called EFFECT will be launched, offering a straightforward 1:1 migration path for EFX token holders.
 This token represents a fresh start for our mission to enhance human intelligence in the AI era.
 In this post, we are pleased to share the first concrete details around this migration and what this means for our token holders.
 Please read the information below carefully and don’t hesitate to reach out via our official channels.

-## EFX Snapshot
+## Snapshots of EFX
 On the 1st of January 2025, at 12PM UTC, a snapshot will be taken of all EFX and NFX token balances across EOS and BSC.
 This snapshot will precisely determine the EFFECT token allocation for each user on Solana.
 There are no additional actions required from token holders - simply ensure you hold your EFX in a wallet that you control.

 After the snapshot date, EFX token will no longer be officially supported.
 We strongly advise against trading, purchasing, or selling EFX tokens after this point  to avoid the risk of financial loss.
 Users can sit back and relax while they await further instructions.